-Our Board of Directors: The Board of Community Action Partnership for Madison County has 12 – 15 seats that are structured to include 1/3 public officials; 1/3 representatives of the private sector; and 1/3 representatives of the low income community This board structure is unique to Community Action Agencies and is federally regulated for entities designated to combat poverty in their community.
+Our Board of Directors: The Board of Community Action Partnership for Madison County has representatives of public sector, the private sector, and low income community.
+This board structure is unique to Community Action Agencies and is federally regulated for entities designated to combat poverty in their community.
 Board meetings are open to the public.

 Richard ‘Dick’ Kirby, Board President –Prior to retirement, Richard enjoyed his position as the CFO at Community Memorial Hospital and fiscal consultant to Crouse Community Center.
 His detailed background related to accounting, financial policy and procedures, and administration and management, provide CAP with a strong foundation to support all CAP programs and their budgets.
 Richard’s motivation to work in this leadership role is to continue CAP’s vision in helping people to help themselves.

 Jerry Romagnoli, Board Vice President – With over 30 years’ experience managing multiple businesses in Madison County including as CEO of Abscope Environmental, Jerry, brings expertise on finance, management, construction and business practices to support CAP’s continued growth.
 Jerry is motivated to be a Board Member due to his strong desire to assist the community members whom rely on CAP supports and services.